Overview

 Stale Threshold Reminder: This task gets triggered when you haven’t used a part for a predetermined number of days.
 Typically this is used to reduce the number of inventory items you keep.
 Many Limble customers have found that this feature helps them throw out obsolete part inventory.

-Work Requests (also known as Maintenance Tickets or Problem reports) are Tasks that are typically created by people who are not part of the maintenance team.
-For example, Betty from accounting sees that there is a pipe leaking in the women’s bathroom, so she submits a Work Request.
+Work requests (also known as maintenance tickets or problem reports) are tasks that are typically created by people who are not part of the maintenance team.